Articles for Audiophiles by Steve Deckert

 At the same time I was able to hear my own stereo at home minus the room treatments.
 That didn't help my spirits any except to say the room treatments really really worked well, and the room over at the shop is just really really really really that bad.

 In the mood to quit goofing around one weekend, I got serious and measured the room at the new shop.
 As suspected the difference between a 50 cycle note and a 5000 cycle note was a gain of almost 20 dB!
 Now that's hot.
 In calculating the amount of absorption I would need to kill this problem I realized that it was almost exactly the density and area of the carpeted floor had there been good padding under the carpet.
 Now with over 2000 lbs of stuff in the room, I wasn't going to have padding under the carpet so I started absorbing it in bits and pieces and in a variety of ways.
 Padding would have been so much easier.

 Once completed, and after building a permanent bass trap out of an unused closet, I got the room to become fairly flat with decent response at 30 cycles and some sense of order.
 It was now listenable, and as the weeks went on with continued tweaking and creative room treatments I had a room that was at least 800% better than before I started.

-A picture of the end result can be seen above.
-And it is a listenable room now.
-However my personal listening room at home has lost it's luster and no longer seduces me into hours of evening listening.
+A picture of the end result can be seen in figure 1.
+It was a listenable room now.
+However my personal listening room at home has lost its luster and no longer seduces me into hours of evening listening.
 In fact, I abandoned it for almost a year.